Netherlands–Spain relations

-Netherlands–Spain relations are the bilateral relations between the Netherlands and Spain.
-The relations between both countries are defined mainly by their membership in the European Union and by being allies in the NATO.
+The Netherlands and Spain maintain bilateral relations.
+The relations between them are defined mainly by their membership in the European Union and by being allies in the NATO.

 History

 Reign of Carlos I

 Philip the Handsome, with his marriage to the daughter of Catholic Monarchs and future queen Juana I, made possible the linking of Burgundian territories (including the Netherlands) with the Spaniards.

 With his successor, Carlos, future king of Spain and emperor, there was the consolidation and organization of the different territories of the Netherlands within the Hispanic Monarchy.

 On a territorial level, in 1521 he conquered the city of Tournai, which joined Flanders, in 1523/1524 after years of war, he was accepted as lord of Friesland (after buying his rights to the Duke Jorge the Bearded of Saxony-Meissen in 1515), in 1528 he bought the bishopric of Utrecht (which included Utrecht and Overijssel) by the Schoonhoven and Gorinchem treaties, in 1536 he conquered Groningen with Ommelanden and Drenthe, and in 1543 the duchy of Gelderland with Zutphen by the treaty of Venlo.
 With this, he came to dominate almost all of the territories in the region of the Netherlands, with the exception of the Prince-Bishopric of Liège.